bdnorris/DES-340/lectures/lecture10-selectors.md

 </div>
 ```

-...there are several pseudo selectors that allow us to pick elements based on thier order.
+...there are several pseudo selectors that allow us to pick elements based on their order.

-`first-child` lets us pick the first element when it's the first child of it's parent.
+`first-child` lets us pick the first element when it's the first child of its parent.

 ```css
 .content p:first-child {